ropeadope62/tracksmartin/README.md

 ## TracksMartin - Hits on Demand.

 TracksMartin is a straight forward command-line interface (CLI) built with Python's Click library that streamlines AI-powered music creation.
-It combines the SunoAPI for professional music generation with OpenAI's GPT-4o-mini for intelligent lyric writing, offering both granular control for experienced users and automated workflows for rapid experimentation.
+It combines the SunoAPI for professional music generation with OpenAI's GPT-4o-mini for intell
++igent lyric writing, offering both granular control for experienced users and automated workflows for rapid experimentation.

 ## Key Features